uwmadisoncals/cals-main-plugins/portfolio-slideshow/readme.txt

 === Portfolio Slideshow ===
 Contributors: ggwicz, daltonrooney
 Tags: slideshow, slider, slides, gallery, portfolio, shortcodes, responsive, images, photos, photographs, jquery, cycle, mobile, iphone
-Requires at least: 4.1
+Requires at least: 4.3
-Tested up to: 4.3.1
+Tested up to: 4.6
-Stable tag: 1.11.1
+Stable tag: 1.12.0

 Add a clean, responsive JavaScript slideshow to your site.

 == Description ==

-><strong>Support:</strong> at this time there is no free support for this plugin.
-Support services are available at http://portfolioslideshow.com

 = Simple, Responsive Slideshows In Seconds =

 Portfolio Slideshow adds a simple slideshow builder to posts and pages on your site.
-Its drag-and-drop interface lets you upload, reorder, edit, delete, or add more images "on the fly" right on the page; it's almost *fun* just to play around with.
+Its drag-and-drop interface lets you upload, reorder, edit, delete, or add more images "on the fly" right on the page; it makes it almost *fun* just to play around with.

 Once you've arranged your images as you see fit, simply drop the `[portfolio_slideshow]` shortcode anywhere in that post or page, and voila – an elegant, customizable, responsive slideshow will appear on your site.

 = Clean and Intuitive UI =

 Nobody likes a cluttered admin, or gaudily-designed plugins.
 Portfolio Slideshow blends seamlessly into the default design of the WordPress admin.
 You might forget that you're using a plugin in the first place, and not something built into WordPress by default!

-= Actively Developed and Supported =

-Get access to professional customer support at http://portfolioslideshow.com, as well as documentation for the plugin and handy User Guides.
-Portfolio Slideshow is actively developed and maintained; we listen closely to user feedback, and strive to publish an update monthly.

 == Installation ==